pitmonticone/uniformal.github.io/doc/setup/devel.md

 title: Developing MMT
 ---

-For developing and building MMT, it is recommened to use IntelliJ IDEA or Eclipse.
+For developing and building MMT, it is recommended to use IntelliJ IDEA or Eclipse.
 Furthermore, a working installation of `sbt` is required.

 ### Using IntelliJ IDEA